jibcli/cli/README.md

-# Jib Command Line Framework
+# Meet the jib Command Line Framework

 This source is meant to serve as a reusable CLI framework for projects with any level of CLI command functionality.